reheated/ph/README.md

 # pH
-A starting point for HTML games in Typescript
+A starting point for HTML games in TypeScript

 ### What is it?
 pH consists of the following components:
-- The _pH library_: a library of typescript classes and functions to assist with HTML game development.
+- The _pH library_: a library of TypeScript classes and functions to assist with HTML game development.
 - The _pH tool_: a node script that provides game bundling functionality and an HTTP server for debugging in Firefox.
 - Some useful default settings for building and testing games in VS Code with the Debugger for Firefox extension.